Skip to main content

 list_decision_flow_revisions

-List locked revisions of a decision flow by providing its UUID.
-Optionally set a limit on returned results.
+List all locked revisions for a decision flow by providing its UUID.
+Enables auditing of workflow version history in SAS Viya.

 Instructions